RENEE MONTAGNE, HOST:

 VERON: Thank you.

 MONTAGNE: Nicolas Veron is with the Brussels-based think tank Bruegel, which focuses on governance and funding in Europe.
 He's also with the Peterson Institute for International Economics here in Washington, D.C.
 And this is NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.